pypa/pypa.io/source/code-of-conduct.rst

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue or contacting one or more of the project maintainers.

-This Cod of Conduct is adapted from the `Contributor Covenant`_, version 1.2.0 available at http://contributor-covenant.org/version/1/2/0/.
+This Code of Conduct is adapted from the `Contributor Covenant`_, version 1.2.0 available at http://contributor-covenant.org/version/1/2/0/.

 .. _Contributor Covenant: http://contributor-covenant.org